OCHA-DAP/pa-anticipatory-action/analyses/npl/01_get_stations.md

     basin_station_list = pd.read_csv(GOV_BASIN_FILENAME, header=None)[0].to_list()
 ```

-### Connect government stations with basin

 ### Count stations requested by partners

-Ragindra suggested using all stations in the Koshi basin south of Chautara, and all from Karnali.
+Ragindra suggested using all stations in the Koshi basin south of Chatara, and all from Karnali.
+There is no station called Chatara but there is Chautara; however, I think it's wrong.

 ```python
 # Get all Koshi stations